 Char-Broil TRU-Infrared Patio Bistro

-Its modest size makes it easy to move around and also store away, and while its 240-square-inch grill size is well overshadowed by more premium grills, it’s more than enough for cooking for 4 people.
+Its modest size makes it easy to move around and also store away, and while its 240-square-inch grate size is well overshadowed by more premium grills, it’s more than enough for cooking for 4 people.

 Again, its power output of 13,000 BTUs is low compared to premium gas models, but its infrared technology more than helps to make up for this without even using that much fuel.
-All of this while achieving an even cook, without any hot spots or flare ups.
+All of this while achieving an even cook, without any hot spots or flare-ups.

 Solaire 27-Inch Basic Infrared Propane Pedestal Grill